sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

 - **Tax:** $40
 - **Final Cost (buyer pays):** $860

+### Data RE-LOAD
+* Create a new snowflake account
+* Load the inventory.csv again using Lambda function `wcd-de-b8-snowflake-project`
+    * Change the snowflake account details in config `account identifier`
+    * Run the [script](../script/snowflake/1_setup.sql) to create the DB in Snowflake
+    * Run the lambda code by selecting `Deploy` & `Test`
+    * `Inventory` table in now loaded into TPCDS.RAW schema in Snowflake
+* Use Airbyte [playground]( https://demo.airbyte.io/workspaces/55c39a0b-037d-406c-a1ac-00393b055f18/connections) to load the other 18 tables

 ## Week 8 - Data Transformation - DBT for ETL
 ## Week 9 - Data Analyzation - Data Analyzation with Metabase and Project Summary